 A good night’s sleep is critical to your mental and physical health.
-Night and Day Sleep centers provide comprehensive sleep services at 6 locations in the New York / New Jersey area and also offer treatment options for sleep disordered breathing.
-At our sleep centers we work with you to comprehensively diagnosis and treat your sleep disorder, so that you can get the quality sleep that you need.
+Night and Day Sleep centers provide comprehensive sleep services at 6 locations in the New York / New Jersey area and also offer convenient home testing and treatment options for sleep disordered breathing.
+Our sleep specialists and sleep center team will work with you to comprehensively diagnosis and treat your sleep disorder so you can get the quality sleep that you need.

 We are now able to offer PAP-NAP, a daytime procedure lasting from 2-5 hours which includes a nap of about 2 hours and combines hands on coaching with our technical staff while providing the physiological experience of positive airway pressure therapy in order to enhance PAP therapy adherence in patients who show skepticism or aversion to PAP use.

 To assess, address and alleviate physical, mental and emotional barriers in those patients who would benefit from PAP therapy, thereby giving them sufficient confidence to obtain a full night CPAP titration or to utilize CPAP therapy at home.
 The primary goal is to help the patient use PAP therapy for more than one hour, during which time he or she has the potential to fall asleep with PAP mask in place or to at least report that the experience was not uncomfortable.

 Patients Who Will Benefit

 • In particular those with co-morbid conditions such as insomnia, nightmares, anxiety, depression, post traumatic stress disorder, panic attacks, and claustrophobia.

 • Those with a strong skepticism about PAP therapy or the possibility of a breathing condition influencing their sleep.

 • Patients who have expressed or have the inability to articulate the precise nature of complaints about the breathing mask, i.e. discomfort, shame, embarrassment, fear or anxiety.

 • Patients who have tried PAP therapy unsuccessfully.